 In simpler words, a repository on GitHub is a GitHub repository.
 Just like a repository on Git is a Git repository.
-A repository is similar to a folder and a GitHub repository becomes a folder that is available online on the cloud for the people to download, access and contribute.
-This folder contains the code files of the project which can now be used by the other people.
+A repository is similar to a folder and a GitHub repository becomes a folder that is available online on the cloud for the people to download, access, and contribute.
+This folder contains the code files of the project which can now be used by other people.

 For example, you are working on a project and someone wants to contribute to your project, you share your GitHub repository with him.
 Or you are working on someone else's project and a person gets interested in the same project, repositories are shared amongst interested people.

 Pushing the changes becomes super easy since the developer just needs to push only changes and not the complete file.
 A GitHub repository plays a vital role among the developers to develop something easy and make it available to the whole world.
 It might sound like something this important would be very hard to create.
 But, on the contrary, it is very easy to create a new repository and linking it to your local repository.
 Bur before creating the repository, let's see the types of repositories available on GitHub.

 GitHub provides two types of repositories for the user to choose and perform their tasks in.

 - Private Repository